sagemath/sagewiki_to_gh-2022-10-10/sage-4.0.2.md

  }}}

- * A "decorator" to allow pickling nested classes (Carl Witty, Nicolas Thiery) -- The {{{nested_pickle}}} decorator modifies nested classes to be picklable.
+ * A "decorator" to allow pickling nested classes (Carl Witty, Nicolas Thiery) -- The {{{nested_pickle}}} decorator modifies nested classes to be pickleable.
 (In Python 2.6 it should be usable as a decorator, although that hasn't been tested; Python 2.5 doesn't support class decorators, so you can't use that syntax in Sage until Sage upgrades to Python 2.6.)

 == Notebook ==